lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     create_atoms 0 random 1050 87910 NULL mol &
         h2omol 454756 overlap 1.0 maxtry 50

-..  container:: justify

 The *overlap 1* option of the *create_atoms* command ensures that no atoms are placed exactly in the same position, as this would cause the simulation to crash.
-The *maxtry 50* asks LAMMPS to try at most 50 times to insert the molecules, which is useful in case some insertion attempts are rejected due to overlap.
+The *maxtry 50* asks LAMMPS to try at most
+50 times to insert the molecules, which is useful in case some insertion attempts are rejected due to overlap.
 In some cases, depending on the system and the values of *overlap* and *maxtry*, LAMMPS may not create the desired number of molecules.
 Always check the number of created atoms in the *log* file after starting the simulation:

 ..  code-block:: bw

     Created 3150 atoms

-..  container:: justify

 When LAMMPS fails to create the desired number of molecules, a WARNING appears in the *log* file.

-..  container:: justify

-    The molecule template named *H2O-SPCFw.mol*
-    can be |download_FlexibleH2O|
+The molecule template named *H2O-SPCFw.mol* can be |download_FlexibleH2O|
 and saved in the *pureH2O/* folder.
-    This template contains the necessary structural
-    information of a water molecule, such as the number of atoms, or the IDs of the atoms that are connected by bonds, angles, etc.
+This template contains the necessary structural information of a water molecule, such as the number of atoms, or the IDs of the atoms that are connected by bonds, angles, etc.

 .. |download_FlexibleH2O| raw:: html

    <a href="../../../../../lammpstutorials-inputs/level2/polymer-in-water/pureH2O/H2O-SPCFw.mol" target="_blank">downloaded</a>

-..  container:: justify

 Then, let us organize the atoms of types 8 and 9 of the water molecules in a group named *H2O* and perform a small energy minimization.
 The energy minimization is mandatory here given the small *overlap* value of 1 Ångstrom chosen in the *create_atoms* command.
 Add the following lines to *input.lammps*:

 ..  code-block:: lammps